skagankose/ada_fall_2017/generalAnalysis.md

 In addition to PatentsView dataset, we used various other resources to get certain required informations for the second part of our analysis such [defence industry rankings](http://people.defensenews.com/top-100/) from Defense News  and the [list of top technology companies](http://fortune.com/2015/06/13/fortune-500-tech/). from Fortune.

+# Tools and Libraries

+We want to briefly mention about main tools and libraries that we used for the project.
+Programming language we used was Python since it has all of the required libraries needed to conduct this study.
+Some of the libraries we used can listed as follows: [Pandas](https://pandas.pydata.org) which provides high-performance, easy-to-use data structures and data analysis tools, [Matplotlib](https://matplotlib.org) which is a plotting library that can produce high quality figures in a variety of formats across platforms, [Seaborn](https://seaborn.pydata.org) which is a more advanced Python visualization library based on Matplotlib, [Beautiful](https://en.wikipedia.org/wiki/Beautiful_Soup_(HTML_parser)) Soup which is a package to for scraping and parsing HTML and XML documents and [Folium](https://folium.readthedocs.io/en/latest/#) which is a Python library to manipulate interactive [Leaflet](http://leafletjs.com) maps.

+It also needs emphasizing that we've used [Jupyter Notebook](http://jupyter-notebook.readthedocs.io) as the main development environment since it a highly convenient way of creating and sharing documents that contain live code, equations, visualizations and narrative text.

 # Methodology

 The project can be separated into two parts.
 In the first part, we conducted a more general research to be able to see the overall picture related to granted patents.
 We tried to analyze the characteristic of granted patents by observing number of patent through years and associating them with countries and companies.
 We also give a generic sector-wise overview of granted patens (according to Cooperative Patent Classification categories).